derhuerst/generate-gtfs-flex/readme.md

         gtfs/{routes,trips,stops,stop_times}.txt >gtfs/stop_times.patched.txt
 ```

-*Note:* Currently, this tool *duplicates* all trips & `stop_times` rows affected by any of the rules: One on-demand trip stopping directly at the stops, one trip stopping at Flex areas.
+*Note:* Currently, `generate-herrenberg-gtfs-flex` inserts all trips & `stop_times` rows affected by any of the rules *twice*: One on-demand trip stopping directly at the stops, one trip stopping at Flex areas.

 ### with Docker